Skip to Content

 A website that centers on the needs of Black, Indigenous, and People of Color (BI&POC) and the 2SLGBTQIA+ community by connecting individuals with therapists specializing in these groups.

-A space that values, nurtures, respects, and celebrates LGBTQIA+ students of color by fostering connection and offering culturally-specific healing.
+A space that centers, values, nurtures, respects, and celebrates LGBTQIA+ students of color by fostering connection and offering culturally-specific healing.

 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.